jenkinsci/jenkins-test-harness-tools/README.md

 Extends https://github.com/jenkinsci/jenkins-test-harness to include utilities to install standard build tools in the Jenkins under test.

+**New versions are unreleasable.** Alternatives to consider:
-TODO should consider deprecating this repository, and instead allowing plugins to specify `test`-scoped dependencies on tool `zip`s, with some utility to extract those in `jenkins-test-harness`, and an extension handler in `maven-hpi-plugin` allowing them to be added to the classpath.
+* allowing plugins to specify `test`-scoped dependencies on tool `zip`s, with some utility to extract those in `jenkins-test-harness`, and an extension handler in `maven-hpi-plugin` allowing them to be added to the classpath
+* use `docker-fixtures` to connect to agents running well-defined versions of various tools

 # Changelog